andrewjeminchoi/ajchoi.xyz/content/blog/why-distributed-systems.md

 Unfortunately, it turns out building large and distributed teams of people (or computers!) is challenging.
 As your crew grows in a business, you often need managers and standardized processes in order to keep things running smoothly.
 For instance, you don’t want multiple servers asking the same person for their orders or delivering orders to the wrong people. 😡🤬😠 🏃💨🏃💨

 Similarly, distributed computers require managerial overhead to coordinate requests and responses.
-There have been lots of research around how computers can communicate with each other, achieve consensus, and even handle crashes or hackers [^1].
+There have been lots of research around how computers can communicate with each other, achieve consensus, and even handle crashes or hackers [^2].
 But that will be a topic for another blogpost.
 For now, we can appreciate that despite complicated algorithms running on [supercomputers under the sea](https://news.microsoft.com/source/features/sustainability/project-natick-underwater-datacenter/), a simple web search or playing our favorite videos remains to be a relatively ordinary task for most of us.

 Discussions welcomed on [Github](https://github.com/andrewjeminchoi/ajchoi.xyz/issues/new/choose).

 #### Notes

+[^1]: [Ittai Abraham](https://decentralizedthoughts.github.io/2022-09-05-what-is-a-blockchain/) also calls a blockchain: a **trusted coordination mechanism**.
+[Ben Horowitz](https://www.youtube.com/watch?v=l7QdIQVTly0&ab_channel=Peter) explains it as a **computer with trust**.
+I think both are pretty good definitions.
-[^1]: [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) and [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf) to name a few.
+[^2]: [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) and [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf) to name a few.